 Giving notice of marriage

 By law you have to give a notice of marriage, which is a formal declaration of your intention to marry.
 You are both required to give a notice of marriage and there is a standard fee for this.
 If you live in Manchester you must give notice to the Manchester Registration Service.
-If either or both of you live in another district, then you must give your notice(s) at your local register office(s) (unless advised otherwise for example, if either of you is a non-EEA National - see information for non-EEA Nationals at the bottom of the page).
+If either or both of you live in another district, then you must give your notice(s) at your local register office(s) unless advised otherwise, for example if either of you is a non-EEA National.

-Prior to giving notice you must have lived in the district where you are giving notice for a minimum of 7 full days.
+Prior to giving notice you must have lived in the district where you are giving notice for a minimum of seven full days.

 - make an appointment online.

-- telephone us on 0161 234 5005 (please note that this is a very busy line.
-If you have difficulty getting through, you can send us an email with details of your enquiry and include your daytime telephone number in case we need to phone you back: email@example.com)
+- telephone us on 0161 234 5005 or email email@example.com with details of your enquiry and a daytime telephone number in case we need to call you back.

 Couples wishing to marry in the Church of England or Church in Wales where one or both are non-EEA national(s) will be required to give their notice of marriage at a designated register office.

 You will need to make an appointment online, by phone or by calling in to the office.
 At your appointment you will need to bring:

 1. The current fee (see ceremonies and fees information)